-Students in some clinical courses may be responsible for going to the clinical agency to obtain a patient assignment and gather data from the chart on the day before the clinical experience.
+Students in some clinical courses may be responsible for going to the clinical agency to obtain a patient assignment and gather data from the chart on the day before or the day of the clinical experience.
 Students should meet the patient prior to the clinical experience unless otherwise designated.